 As it is noted in project outcomes, it has provided an excellent precedent for effective cooperation between NGOs, governmental bodies and international organisations.
-The major environmental NGOs - "Eco-TIRAS" (Moldova), "MAMA-86" (Ukraine) and "Ecospectrum" (Transnistrian Region) - have been involved in the project from its very early stage.
+The major environmental NGOs - "Eco-TIRAS" (Moldova), "MAMA-86" (Ukraine) and "Ecospectrum" (Transdniestrian Region of Moldova) - have been involved in the project from its very early stage.
 The Public Participation Section of the present report was disseminated among environmental NGOs in Moldova and Ukraine.
 The draft Report itself was published on the website maintained by the "Eco-TIRAS Association, and other NGOs were invited to provide their comments and recommendations.
-More than 150 comments and proposals came from Terra-Nostra, Ecotox, Biotica, Mama-86, Curierul Pacii, Ormax, Natural Heritage and many other NGOs were analysed.
+More than 150 comments and proposals came from 'Terra-Nostra', 'Ecotox', 'Biotica', 'Mama-86', 'Curierul Pacii', 'Ormax', 'Natural Heritage' and many other NGOs were analysed.
 Also, the Report was discussed at the four roundtable meetings held in Moldova and Ukraine.
-The major proportion of comments and recommendations, received from environmental NGOs in Moldova and Ukraine, have been included into the final version of the report."
+The major proportion of comments and recommendations, received from environmental NGOs in Moldova and Ukraine, has been included into the final version of the report."
 Evidently such a successful approach of public participation while drafting inter-state documents should be useful for further cooperation in the river basin [1].